ucdavis-bioinformatics-training/2021-August-Single-Cell-RNA-Seq-Analysis/base/closing.md

 Continue pursuing single cell RNA-Seq analysis with one of our advanced topics single-day workshops, or explore another type of experiment with one of our other [offerings](https://registration.genomecenter.ucdavis.edu).

-### Advanced Single Cell Analysis

-* Preprocessing scRNA sequence data
-* Running cellranger, star and salmon then comparing
-* Anchoring of samples to other samples
-* Monocle cell trajectory analysis
-* Velocity analysis
-* VDJ T and B cell analysis

-For more information on these and other events, and to register, go to [https://registration.genomecenter.ucdavis.edu/](https://registration.genomecenter.ucdavis.edu/)

 ## Previous Workshops available online
 If you would like to take a look at the [documentation](https://ucdavis-bioinformatics-training.github.io/) from previous workshops.